Obaro55/Lambrono/README.md

 # Lambrono
 A custom WordPress website/theme for listing cars for sale.
+The search functionality is powered by the WP Extended Search plugin.